 About The National Art Center, Tokyo

-- ―The NACT presents a large variety of art expressions and offers a fresh perspective on artistic creativity.
+―The NACT presents a large variety of art expressions and offers fresh perspectives on artistic creativity.

-- Artist associations which run nation-wide activities are given opportunities to hold their annual exhibitions.
+- Artist associations that run nationwide activities are provided with a place to hold exhibitions.

-- Information about art exhibitions held within Japan.
+- Information about art exhibitions held in Japan is gathered and shared.

-- Through artists’ talks and workshops, the NACT provides diverse audience with opportunities to learn about and discuss different works of art.
+- Through artists' talks and workshops, diverse audiences are provided with opportunities to learn about and discuss different works of art.

 - Internship and volunteer programs provide opportunities for hands-on activities at the NACT.

-- The NACT collects information and materials related to educational extension projects at museums.
+- Information and materials are collected on educational extension projects at art museums.